tradle/cloudpal/AI.md

 In contrast to that we use the ML term for statistical and other traditional mathematical methods for visual, audio and other types of signal processing_.

 ## Face matching pipeline
-Face matching is an ability to recognize faces and identify them.
+Face matching is an ability to find faces in larger images or videos and identify them.
 It can be used to match a photo ID to a selfie.
 This is so called 1:1 matching or sometimes called face verification.